Fighter Wing Skrydstrup

 Fighter Wing Skrydstrup is an air base of the Royal Danish Air Force (RDAF) situated in southern Jutland.
-It is home to the 30 operative F-16 Fighting Falcon fighters of the RDAF along with a Saab T-17 Supporter, and a single search and rescue helicopter covering southern Denmark.
+It is home to the F-35 Lightning II fighters of the RDAF along with a Saab T-17 Supporter, and a single search and rescue helicopter covering southern Denmark.

 A total of 1000 people work at the fighter wing serving in the three groups Wing Staff, Operations Group and Maintenance Group.
 The air base covers an area of 838 hectares with three runways with a length of 3,500 meters.

+On 18 January 2026, the Royal Danish Air Force officially retired the F-16, marking the end of Denmark's F-16 operations at Skrydstrup Air Base.
+The withdrawal coincided with Denmark's full transition to the F-35A fighters.

 History

 The air base was constructed by the Luftwaffe during the German occupation of Denmark as Fliegerhorst Hadersleben in 1943 as part of the Atlantic Wall.
 The air base was designed to base 24 Heinkel He 177 bombers and a squadron of Messerschmitt Bf 109 or Focke-Wulf 190 fighters, along with a series of training and reconnaissance aircraft.

 Due to shortages in material and later alterations of the atlantic defence, the intended flights were never based at Skrydstrup.
 Instead, various smaller units of minesweepers, transport planes and training units used the air base in the last years of the occupation.

 After the war the air base was used as a camp for German refugees.
 In 1953 the Royal Danish Air Force decided to expand the runways to 3000 meters making it possible to base jet aircraft in Skrydstrup.